 Applications for 2019-2020 positions are currently being accepted and are due by October 30, 2017.

 Anyone interested in a 2018 position should contact the Emergency Radiology Division Administrator directly, to discuss potential openings (contact information below).

 The Selection Process

 The selection process involves an initial assessment of your CV, personal statement and three letters of recommendation.
 Selected applicants will be invited for one-day interviews with Drs.
-Ajay Singh and Matthew Dattwyler, the MGH Emergency Radiology Fellowship Directors; Dr. Robert Novelline, the MGH ED Radiology Fellowship Director Emeritus; and Dr. Michael Lev, the MGH ED Radiology Division Head, along with other staff members and current fellows.
+Ajay Singh the MGH Emergency Radiology Fellowship Director, Dr. Robert Novelline the MGH ED Radiology Fellowship Director Emeritus, and Dr. Michael Lev the MGH ED Radiology Division Head, along with other staff members and current fellows.
 The applicant will have an opportunity to get acquainted with our working environment and facilities.
 There are up to four fellowship positions available per academic year.

 Foreign Medical Graduates (FMGs, IMGs)